-Our water system recently violated a drinking water standard.
-Although this was not an emergency, as our customers, you have a right to know what happened, what you should do, and what we did (are doing) to correct this situation.
+Our water system violated drinking water standards over the past year.
+Even though these were not emergencies, as our customers, you have a right to know what happened and what we did to correct these situations.

+(are doing) to correct this situation.